-- 1. Multimodal Deep Learning Networks: This model utilizes deep neural network architectures to learn abstract feature representations from different modal inputs such as images, text, and sound.
-Subsequently, these feature representations are fused to form a shared space, enabling the mutual influence of different modal information, ultimately utilized for anomaly detection tasks in robots. - 2.
-Multiview Learning: Multiview learning aims to integrate data from different views (sensors, modalities, etc.).
-By learning shared features of data from various views, the model gains a better understanding of the correlation of multimodal data, facilitating accurate anomaly detection. - 3.
-Collaborative Representation Learning: This method maps the data from each modality to a common low-dimensional space by learning shared representations of multimodal data.
+1. Multimodal Deep Learning Networks [31]: This model utilizes deep neural network architectures to learn abstract feature representations from different modal inputs such as images, text, and sound.
+Subsequently, these feature representations are fused to form a shared space, enabling the mutual influence of different modal information, ultimately utilized for anomaly detection tasks in robots.

+- 2. Multiview Learning [32]: Multiview learning aims to integrate data from different views (sensors, modalities, etc.).
+By learning shared features of data from different views, the model gains a better understanding of the correlation of multimodal data, facilitating accurate anomaly detection. - 3.
+Collaborative Representation Learning [33]: This method maps the data from each modality to a common low-dimensional space by learning shared representations of multimodal data.
 In this shared space, relationships between modalities are preserved, making it easier to distinguish anomalous data. - 4.
-Multimodal Transfer Learning: This model transfers knowledge learned from a source domain to assist anomaly detection tasks in the target domain.
-The knowledge and representations of multimodal data from the source domain enhance anomaly detection performance in the target domain. - 5.
+Multimodal Transfer Learning [34]: This model transfers knowledge learned from a source domain to assist anomaly detection tasks in the target domain.
+The knowledge and representations of multimodal data from the source domain are used to enhance the performance of anomaly detection in the target domain. - 5.
 Generative Adversarial Networks (GANs): GANs consist of a generator and a discriminator.
 The generator generates realistic multimodal data, while the discriminator evaluates the similarity between generated and real data.
 In anomaly detection, the discriminator helps the generator learn to generate data like real data but not identical, which is then used for anomaly detection. - 6.
-Graph Convolutional Networks (GCNs): GCNs are suitable for processing graph-structured data like sensor networks.
+Graph Convolutional Networks (GCNs) [35]: GCNs are suitable for processing graph-structured data, such as sensor networks.
 This model learns relationships between sensors, treating sensors as nodes in a graph.
-By performing convolutions on the graph, the model understands the correlations between sensors used for multimodal anomaly detection.

-- 7. Long Short-Term Memory (LSTM) Networks: LSTMs are designed for sequential data, including text and sound.
+By performing convolutions on the graph, the model understands the correlations between sensors, which is used for multimodal anomaly detection. - 7.
+Long Short-Term Memory (LSTM) Networks [36]: LSTMs are designed for sequential data, including text and sound.
 Through LSTMs, the model captures long-term dependencies in sequential data, capturing temporal features from multimodal data for anomaly detection tasks. - 8.
-Multimodal Fusion Attention Networks: This model incorporates attention mechanisms to focus on essential parts of different modal data selectively.
-By employing attention mechanisms, the model selectively fuses multimodal data, enabling the model to concentrate on crucial information and enhancing anomaly detection accuracy. - 9.
-Multimodal Variational Autoencoders: This model combines autoencoders with probabilistic graphical models to learn the distribution of multimodal data.
+Multimodal Fusion Attention Networks [37]: This model incorporates attention mechanisms to selectively focus on essential parts of different modal data.
+By employing attention mechanisms, the model selectively fuses multimodal data, enabling the model to concentrate on crucial information and enhancing the accuracy of anomaly detection. - 9.
+Multimodal Variational Autoencoders [38]: This model combines autoencoders with probabilistic graphical models to learn the distribution of multimodal data.
 By understanding the latent distribution of data, the model identifies differences between anomalous and normal data, facilitating anomaly detection tasks. - 10.
-Multitask Learning: Multitask learning models can simultaneously handle multiple related tasks, such as anomaly detection from different sensors.
+Multitask Learning [39]: Multitask learning models can simultaneously handle multiple related tasks, such as anomaly detection from different sensors.
 By sharing some network layer parameters, multitask learning models improve the model's generalization and learning efficiency for multimodal anomaly detection.

-4.3 Comparison Study Results and Analysis
+4.3 Comparison study results and analysis

-4.3.1 A multi-method comparison study on the MVTec AD dataset
+4.3.1 A multi-method comparison study on MVTec AD dataset